FundingSources.knit

 Source Amount Deadline Notes

 Summer Foreign Language and Area Studies (FLAS) $5,000 in tuition and a $2,500 stipend late August Only for US citizens.
-It is offered by 3 departments at MSU: Center for Latin American and Caribbean Studies, [Asian Studies Center](https://asia.isp
+It is offered by 3 departments at MSU: Center for Latin American and Caribbean Studies, Asian Studies Center, African Studies Center.
+See this write up by Jason Smith (LIN PhD Student).

 Note: Suzanne, as the previous DGS, has super kindly setup Sharepoint pages for some of the above.
 You can access the ones for SSF, and DCF, and there are others that you can access by clicking on “Funding” on the left of the page.
 I don’t plan to update the links, so some of the information about deadlines and required documents might get obsolete.
 I recommend that you use the Sharepoint pages if you need additional help, but I think accessing the actual sites that list the awards and funding sources as I have done in the tables above is the best way to get the most up-to-date information going forward.